pymatgen.analysis.chemenv.utils package

 - distance_to_point(point)[source]

-Computes the absolute distance from the plane to the point :param point: Point for which distance is computed
+Compute the absolute distance from the plane to the point.

 - Returns: